axzsh/VCS-grp-project/README.md

 This project followed a collaborative Git workflow:
 - Each member worked on a **feature branch**.
-- Regular commits with clear messages were made.
+- Regular commits with clear messages were made. 📌
 - **Pull requests** were used for merging into `main`.
-- At least one **merge conflict** was resolved manually.
+- **Merge conflict** was resolved manually.  ⚡
-- Contributions are visible in GitHub Insights.
+- Contributions are visible in GitHub Insights. 📊

 ---